Agenda

 Updates in Housing Counseling

 This is the annual gathering for the NC Housing Coalition’s HUD Intermediary Network of Housing Counselors.
-This session will discuss federal funding concerns, program updates and future outlook for housing counseling.
-Key updates on the HUD Intermediary Network will also be shared.
-Attendees will have opportunities to ask questions and share feedback on how housing counseling can be strengthened across North Carolina.
+We will discuss federal funding concerns, program updates and the future outlook for housing counseling.
+We’ll also share key updates on the HUD Intermediary Network.
+Throughout the session, you’ll have opportunities to ask questions and share your feedback on how we can continue to strengthen housing counseling across the state.

-Stacie Darden, Deputy Director, Shatarra Williams, Housing Counseling Grant Manager, NC Housing Coalition, Durham
+Stacie Darden, Deputy Director, Shatarra Williams, Housing Counseling Grant Manager, NC Housing Coalition, Durham; David Young, Director of Capacity Building, Housing Action Illinois, Chicago

 Low-Income Housing Tax Credit 101